ly1bwb/nrau-baltic/pages/countries.md

 # Countries

-The sum of best 10 CW scores and best 10 SSB scores of each country
+Country score is the sum of best 10 CW scores and best 10 SSB scores of each country
 <CountryLineChart @highlightYear="(year) => selectedYear = year" />

 <CountryMapChart :selectedYear="selectedYear" />